Claustrum: Monkeys

 In the monkey, there are widespread connections of the claustrum with allocortical and neocortical regions.
 These connections project towards the frontal lobe, visual cortical regions, temporal cortex, parieto-occipital cortex and somatosensory areas amongst others.
 The subcortical areas receiving projections are the amygdala, caudate nucleus and hippocampus.
 It is unknown if there are cortical regions that do not receive input from the claustrum.
-Additionally, large or small types of aspiny are reported in the monkey brain, which are classified as “local circuit neurons".
+Additionally, large or small types of aspiny neurons are reported in the monkey brain, which are classified as "local circuit neurons".

 The dorsal claustrum has bi-directional connections with motor structures in the cortex.
-The relationship between animal's movement and how neurons in the dorsocaudal claustrum behaves are as follows: 70% of movement neurons are non-selective and can fire to do any push, pulls or turn movements in the forelimb, the rest were more discerning and did only one of the three movements listed above.
+The relationship between the animal's movement and how neurons in the dorsocaudal claustrum behave are as follows: 70% of movement neurons are non-selective and can fire to do any push, pull or turn movements in the forelimb; the rest were more discerning and did only one of the three movements listed above.